tlawrence3/Tasmanian-Devil/README.txt

 INSTALLATION INSTRUCTIONS
-To install LibSBML for Ubuntu, enter from the terminal: (pip install python-libsbml)
+To install LibSBML for Ubuntu for the model module, enter from the terminal:
 	sudo apt-get install python-dev
 	sudo apt-get install libxml2-dev
-	sudo apt-get install libz-dev
+	sudo apt-get install zlib1g-dev
 	sudo apt-get install libbz2-dev
 	sudo apt-get install python-pip
 	sudo pip install python-libsbml

+Gurobi is the linear optimization solver of choice.
+It is free for academic users.
 Install the Gurobi MILP solver following the protocol on Gurobi's website:
 	http://user.gurobi.com/download/gurobi-optimizer
 In brief, change into the Gurobi directory with the setup.py file and type:
 	python setup.py install